Frequently Asked Questions

 How can I obtain a barber license if I am a licensed Kansas cosmetologist or a barber in one of our nation’s military services?

-You will need to complete up to 500 hours of additional education at a licensed Kansas barber school and sign up to take the next barbering examination.
+You will need to complete 500 hours of additional education at a licensed Kansas barber school.
+Then you will need to submit an application to take the next barbering examination.

 How do I file a complaint with the Board of Barbering?